Joint ventures and business partnerships

-A joint venture is when two or more businesses pool their resources and expertise to achieve a particular goal.
+A joint venture is a contractual agreement between two or more businesses to pool their resources and expertise to achieve a particular goal.
 They also share the risks and rewards of the enterprise.

 Businesses may form a joint venture for many reasons, including business expansion, new product development or moving into new markets, especially overseas.
 However, building the right relationship can be challenging and may require significant time and effort.
 It is important to carefully consider the advantages and disadvantages of joint ventures.

-You can use our joint venture checklist to help you find the right partner, decide on a legal structure and plan a sound exit strategy for when your partnership ends.
+You can use our joint venture checklist to help you find the right partner, decide on a legal structure and plan an exit strategy for when your partnership ends.